To historic preservationists, the Thomas Point Shoal Lighthouse was a tempting fixer-upper.

 Gonzalez said he has high hopes for other lights.
-Some of the towers are on land, not in the water, which would help both renovators and visitors.
+Some of the towers are on land, which would help both renovators and visitors.

 A more daunting challenge comes from the 12 lighthouses with a "caisson" design.
 These are essentially tall metal tubes set in the water.
 Some are not very accessible, with only a ladder running up the outside.

-Bloody Point Bar Light, a caisson lighthouse built in 1882 off the southern tip of Kent Island on the Eastern Shore, has already provided a lesson in how daunting a project these could be.
+Bloody Point Bar Light, a caisson lighthouse built in 1882 off the southern tip of Kent Island, has already provided a lesson in how daunting a project these could be.

-In 1960, an electrical fire spread to the lighthouse's propane tanks, causing a huge explosion.
+In 1960, an electrical fire spread to the lighthouse's propane tanks, causing a massive explosion.
 The two Coast Guard keepers escaped in a motorboat just ahead of the flames.

-The light was later automated, but its insides were never fixed.
+The light was later automated, but its insides were never fixed up.
 It was left as an empty metal shell.

 Last year, Queen Anne's County officials wanted to see how difficult it would be to restore the 122-year-old lighthouse.
 They ventured out in a boat and found there was not even a ladder -- it had apparently rusted and fallen into the water.